IAMS MY

 • Instead of increasing the quantity of food in a single meal, increase the number of meals throughout the day.

-• Adopt free choice feed, ing and offer unlimited access to dry food throughout the day.
+• Adopt free-choice feeding and offer unlimited access to dry food throughout the day.

-Weaning: return to a pre-pregnancy diet
+Weaning: Return to a pre-pregnancy diet

 By four to five weeks after birth, most puppies start showing an interest in their mother’s food.
 Gradually, the puppies will begin eating more solid food and nursing less.
 At the same time, the nursing mother will usually begin eating less.
 Most puppies are completely weaned around age 7 to 8 weeks.
 By this time, the mother's energy requirement is back to normal, and she should be eating her normal pre-pregnancy diet.